 Personally selecting a recruiter isn’t always possible.
 Oftentimes it comes down to working with the company charged with recruitment for a particular role.
-However, if you are blessed with the opportunity of selecting a recruiter to work for you, here’s what to look out for.
+However, if you want to land your dream job, you should know how to find the best recruiter.

 There are many recruiters in the market, but only a limited number of successful ones.
 These are the ones who make a career out of recruitment, are stable and pursue their career over the long term.
 Over time, these types of recruiters build themselves a strong reputation through word of mouth, repeat business and satisfied clients.
 When searching for the ‘right’ recruiter, ask colleagues who work at similar seniority and in a similar field for their recommendations.

 Successful recruiters surround themselves with a strong network.
 Having an extensive network is key to their success.
 It’s essential they ensure continuous access to a wide pool of quality candidates as well as a broad group of employers in order to fuel their pipeline.
 A large majority of a recruiter’s role involves making connections with new candidates and companies to ensure their network is constantly expanding.

 If your expertise lies in sales, account management, presales or senior leadership roles, do your research into recruiters that specialise within your domain.
 Recruiters that specialise will be able to provide you with deep domain knowledge and highly relevant market information.
 They will have a deep understanding of the dynamics of your industry, nature of compensation packages, and also hold strong relationships and access to highly specific opportunities that a generalist will not.

 Building a long term relationship with a career recruiter means they’ll develop an intricate understanding of exactly what you’re looking for in terms of career opportunities.
 They should therefore be in a good position to identify opportunities that directly correlate with your personal career aspirations.